yamazakidaisuke/BmapQuery/README.md

-BmapQuery
+DBmapQuery
 ==========

-Copyright (c) 2018-2019, BingMapsGO! - daisuke yamazaki.
+Copyright (c) 2018-2019, BingMapsGO! - DaisukeYamazaki.
 All rights reserved. https://mapapi.org - See LICENSE.md for license information.

 BmapQuery is a Microsoft BingMaps V8 functions. to be used inside web pages.